-I’ve found it’s usually worthwhile to do some homework in advance to select your snowmobile staging hotel.
+I’ve found it’s usually worthwhile to do some homework in advance to select my snowmobile staging hotel.
 There’s no point to inviting disappointment by choosing one at random.
 Not when you’re going to be staying there for multiple nights.

 Why Stay At One Snowmobile Staging Hotel?

 Many see advantages to staging from one place instead of saddle bagging.
 You don’t have to pack and unpack everything every day.
 Also, you can bring more food, drinks, gear and other stuff with you.
 Plus, you have more time to relax, socialize and use hotel facilities.

 What’s more, riding options include changing your daily route depending on grooming and weather reports.
 Or riding shorter or longer days.
 Leaving later when it’s freezing cold in the morning.
 Or not going at all.
 And you’re not leaving your valuable tow vehicle unattended for long periods of time.

 Best of all, 2-stroke riders don’t have to carry extra oil on day rides.
 And you’re always relatively close to your snowmobile staging hotel.
 So, your trailer’s handier if there are any sled breakdowns.
 In fact, some riders I know even bring an extra sled along, just in case.

 Good Snowmobile Staging Hotel Criteria

 Almost any snowmobile-friendly lodging can qualify as a good snowmobile staging hotel provided it meets certain criteria.
 While there are many such accommodations available, some make better snowmobile staging hotels than others.
 Here are some factors I consider when choosing my good snowmobile staging hotel…